danklotz/openNotes/micro-reviews.md

 - [Donnie Darko](https://www.imdb.com/title/tt0246578/?ref_=hm_inth_tt_i_20).
 This movie proof how a picture can be great not despite but *because a director is not able to communicate properly.
 - [Dr. Strange](https://www.imdb.com/title/tt1211837/?ref_=nm_flmg_t_8_act).
 An ok movie.
 However, it could be so much better if the plot would just be more intriguing.
 - [Dr. Strange 2](https://www.imdb.com/title/tt9419884/?ref_=tt_sims_tt_i_6).
 Boring.
+- [Dungeons and Dragons: Honor Among Thieves](https://www.imdb.com/title/tt2906216/?ref_=fn_al_tt_1).
+This movie is surprisingly funny and light-hearted.
+It follows the formula from [Guardians of the Galaxy](https://www.imdb.com/title/tt2015381/?ref_=nv_sr_srsg_0_tt_8_nm_0_q_guaradians%2520of%2520the%2520) in that a untrustworthy, „useless“ leader assembles a band of misfits and saves the day.
+Cool.

 - **E**
 - [The Expendables 1, 2 & 3](https://www.imdb.com/title/tt1320253/?ref_=fn_al_tt_1).
 Meh.